Language Transfer

 Starting with the Swahili course

-This is in contrast to lots of language courses which simply regurgitate lessons and then translate them into another language, regardless of whether or not that makes sense to do so.
+This contrasts with lots of language courses which simply regurgitate lessons and then translate them into another language, regardless of whether or not that makes sense to do so.

 With Swahili, Mihalis starts by looking at what verbs look like so instead of having two words like ‘to sleep’ in English, Swahili just has one ‘kulala’ and this essentially means the same thing.